beijersbergen/devart-template/project_summary.md

 - Huissen, Bas

 ## Description
 The internet allows us to transcend distances within an instant.
 We are here, together, but we are far away.
-We want to make the physical distances visible.
+We want to make the physical distances tangible.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.